 - You have expressed support for campaign finance reform before.
 In New Hampshire, SB 304 would create a Voter Dollars system of public funding of elections at the state level.
 Would you support similar Voter Dollars legislation at the Federal level?
 If not, what specific forms of public funding do you plan on implementing?

-- Corporate money is one massive influence which keeps our government from responding adequately to climate change.
-What will you do as president to ensure that corporate greed does not continue harming our environment?
+- Corporate money is one massive influence which keeps our government from responding adequately to [insert a key issue which is close to your heart] What will you do as president to ensure that corporate greed does not continue hampering our efforts to address this issue?
 Where does a system of publicly funded elections and an overturn of Citizen's United fit within that plan?

 These are just suggestions!
 Feel free to rewrite these to fit into your own words.
 Adding specific statistics strengthens your argument, while adding personal anecdotes will make you and your issue more relatable.
 Campaign finance often overlaps many other issues, and so it can be powerful to tie the issue to mass incarceration, climate change, healthcare, or whatever other topics you and your target candidate are passionate about.